datalakehouse/docs/docs/products/opensearch/concepts.rst

 Concepts
 ========

-Learn more about some of the key concepts for working with DLH for OpenSearch:
+Learn more about some of the key concepts for working with datalakehouse for OpenSearch:

 .. tableofcontents::